beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 }
 ```

-- We add another variable to the `MyWebView` class, this time `onRedirect()`, which is of type `RCTDirectEventBlock`.
+- We add another property to the `MyWebView` class, this time `onRedirect()`, which is of type `RCTDirectEventBlock`.
 - Then we implement the `webView` method that decides the policy for navigation actions, e.g. redirects.
 In this case, we simply allow every redirect and trigger the `onRedirect()` event to send the URL back to React Native.

-We need to update our Objective-C **MyWebView.m** file to expose the new variable, same as before:
+We need to update our Objective-C **MyWebView.m** file to expose the new property, same as before:

 ```m
 // MyWebView.m